redwebcreation/tailwindcss-no-scrollbar/README.md

-# TailwindCSS for removing scrollbars
+# TailwindCSS plugin for removing scrollbars
-This Tailwind plugin uses different tricks to hide the navigator's scrollbar.
+This plugin exposes a class that hides the browser's default scrollbar using various tricks

 ## Installation
 ```bash